Adolis García Preview, Player Props: Rangers vs. Twins

 Twins Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the Twins pitching staff paces the league.

-- The Twins have a 3.93 team ERA that ranks seventh across all league pitching staffs.
+- The Twins have the seventh-ranked team ERA among all MLB pitching staffs (3.91).

-- Twins pitchers combine to allow 152 total home runs at a clip of 1.2 per game (to rank 16th in baseball).
+- Twins pitchers combine to rank 16th in baseball in home runs surrendered (153 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.